katharostech/tutorials/content/terraform-arm.md

 Terraform has been successfully initialized!
 ```

-Terraform reads our Terraform file and automatically detects and intalls the plugins for all of the providers that we used.
+Terraform reads our Terraform file and automatically detects and installs the plugins for all of the providers that we used.
 Terraform puts the plugins in `.terraform/plugins` in our repo.

+The `.terraform` directory should be added to your `.gitignore` file.

-### Apply Configuration
+## Apply Configuration

 Now that we have installed the plugins we are ready to apply the configuration.